ovh/docs/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps/guide.en-sg.md

 ---
-title: 'Securing a VPS'
+title: "How to secure a VPS"
-excerpt: 'Find out the basics of securing your VPS'
+excerpt: "Find out how to apply basic security measures to protect your VPS against attacks and unauthorised access"
 updated: 2024-02-20
 ---

 ## Objective

-When you order your VPS, you can choose a distribution or operating system to pre-install.
+When you order your VPS, you can choose a distribution or operating system to install.
 The server is therefore ready to use after delivery but it will be up to you as the administrator to implement measures to ensure the security and stability of your system.

 **This guide provides some general tips for securing a GNU/Linux-based server.**